iMBA Specialization for CEE Students

 - Specialization can be completed with no additional tuition or fees; students are required to purchase course materials

-- Applications due April 30
+- Applications are due June 15

 For more information contact: